XuewenWangUGA/MacroHapDB/README.md

 Step 3. the alleles for selected marker will be shown up in a Tab separated text.

-Contact: Xuewen.Wang at UNTHSC.edu, August.Woerner at UNTHSC.edu

 # Meaning of the columns
-The displayed variants for each marker will have five columns, e.g.,
+The displayed alleles for each marker will have five columns, e.g.,

     CSF1PO	EAS	C,C,T,G,C,A,G,C,C,G,A,T,T,C,G,T,A,C,T,T,T,G,C,T,A,G,A,C,C,G,C,C,G,G,G,G,C,T,C,G,G,G,G,G;T,T,G;ATCTATCTATCTATCTATCTATCTATCTATCTATCTATCT	136	T=A=S